SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 The `$SCRATCH` (`/scratch/users/<username>`) filesystem is intended to be temporary, high performance storage for running jobs.
 It is not intended for persistent storage.
-In order to maintain performance and stability for all users, the `$SCRATCH` has a **60 day purge policy** where files older than 60 days will be permanently deleted.
+In order to maintain performance and stability for all users, the `$SCRATCH` filesystem has a **60 day purge policy** where files older than 60 days will be permanently deleted.
 Files are not backed up in `$SCRATCH`, so important data or scripts need to be moved to `/projects` directories (project directories are not backed up) `$HOME` directories (home directories have a 7 day rolling snapshot based backup) or off of the HPC systems to be retained.